Alessandragon/Mparloc/README.md

 `Name_network` is a string object that contain the name of the folder where are:

-The `.buf` and `.hdr` files of time grids created with the Nonlinloc tools for the specific network and located in a dedicated sub-folder named `grids`.
+The `.buf` and `.hdr` files of time grids created with Nonlinloc tools for the specific network and located in a dedicated sub-folder named `grids`.

 The `sac` files of the accelerometric data contained in a sub-folder whose name is